LiquidPlayer/LiquidCore/README.md

 LiquidCore also provides a convenient way for Android developers to [execute raw JavaScript](https://github.com/LiquidPlayer/LiquidCore/wiki/LiquidCore-as-a-Native-Javascript-Engine) inside of their apps, as iOS developers can already do natively with JavaScriptCore.

-For a description of how to use LiquidCore, please see the appropriate README under [LiquidCoreAndroid](https://github.com/LiquidPlayer/LiquidCore/tree/master/LiquidCoreAndroid) or [LiquidCoreiOS](https://github.com/LiquidPlayer/LiquidCore/tree/master/LiquidCoreiOS).
+For a description of how to use LiquidCore, please see the appropriate README for [Android](https://github.com/LiquidPlayer/LiquidCore/tree/master/doc/AndroidREADME.md) or [iOS](https://github.com/LiquidPlayer/LiquidCore/tree/master/doc/iOSREADME.md).

 Version
 -------